KF3HhNASPm/ArcaneExamz/README.md

 This script randomly picks _n_ questions from the files defined by user.
 If there  MULTI - multichoice questions, the order of them is also randomized.
 Check in example.pdf
 ![Untitled 5](https://github.com/user-attachments/assets/070eb09c-20db-4621-969a-a4ac87650284)

+# I want different paper size, different font size, I hate landscape!
+Hell yeah.
+All those parameters can be set in the _**main.py**_, check it, change it. **I want you to be creative!**

 # Requirements
 - Windows (tested on W11)
 - python installed